gravity-ui/uikit/src/components/Text/README.md

 ### Ellipsis

+This roperty allows you to hide overflowing text

 `false` - used by default.

-`true` - hidden overflow content will be displayed with ellipsis `…`
+`true` - hidden overflow content will be displayed with ellipsis `…`.

-- white-space: nowrap;
-- overflow: hidden;
-- text-overflow: ellipsis;.

 <!--LANDING_BLOCK